oracle/terraform-kubernetes-installer/docs/input-variables.md

 name                                | default                 | description
 ------------------------------------|-------------------------|------------
-network_cidrs                       | See map in variables.tf | A CIDR notation IP range of the VCN and its subnets. etcd_cluster_ingress                | 10.0.0.0/16 (VCN only)  | A CIDR notation IP range that is allowed to access the etcd cluster.
+network_cidrs                       | See map in variables.tf | A CIDR notation IP range of the VCN and its subnets. network_subnet_dns                  | See map in variables.tf | A DNS label for each of the subnet in the VCN (Max 15 characters) etcd_cluster_ingress                | 10.0.0.0/16 (VCN only)  | A CIDR notation IP range that is allowed to access the etcd cluster.
 Must be a subset of the VCN CIDR. etcd_ssh_ingress                    | 10.0.0.0/16 (VCN only)  | A CIDR notation IP range that is allowed to SSH to etcd nodes.
 Must be a subset of the VCN CIDR. master_ssh_ingress                  | 10.0.0.0/16 (VCN only)  | A CIDR notation IP range that is allowed to access the master(s).
 Must be a subset of the VCN CIDR.